 We are going to look at some of the different customers states that you might encounter in the B2B relationship and how you can identify these within your customers segments:

-This sounds ridiculous but an antagonistic buyer might be someone who is forced to purchase from you because of purchasing rules set by head office or procurement instead of a supplier they would choose.
+- This customer might be forced to purchase from you because of purchasing rules set by head office or procurement.

 Here are some tips to think about before starting a loyalty programme: